DON’T MISS

 Zermatt is famous for skiing because of its iconic landmark, the Matterhorn, but it is also a fantastic place for a ski trip.
 It is home to the greatest vertical drop in Switzerland, along with terrains reaching altitudes as high as 3.900 metres.
 Some of the longest runs in Europe are here in Zermatt, many of which lead to the village where visitors can enjoy a wonderful rest in pretty surroundings.
 The Matterhorn Glacier Ride is the highest 3S cable way in the world, and it carries 2.000 skiers an hour to the glacier.

 Zermatt is unique because year-round skiing is possible here in the mountains at an altitude of 3.883 metres, making for a cool vacation even in the summer!
 While the resort is loved by experienced skiers, beginner and intermediate skiers can enjoy the gentler terrain of Wolli’s park, which offers the same gnarly views.
-The Matterhorn is in between Switzerland and Italy, so visitors are able to enjoy both countries on the same trip.
+The Matterhorn lies between Switzerland and Italy, so visitors are able to enjoy both countries on the same trip.

 zermatt matterhorn ski resort switzerland